Last updated - 19/03/2025

 Ensuring Your Business Qualifies as a Tax Resident in Ireland

-To take advantage of Ireland's corporation tax rates, a company must be recognised as a tax resident.
+To take advantage of Ireland's corporation tax rates, a company must be recognized as a tax resident.
 To qualify as a tax resident in Ireland, your company must meet certain criteria established by the Irish Revenue.
 This generally requires proving that the company is managed and controlled within Ireland.
-Important aspects include conducting board meetings in Ireland, making key decisions within the country, and ensuring that the company’s central management is based in Ireland.
+Important aspects include conducting board meetings in Ireland, making key decisions within the country, and ensuring that the company's central management is based in Ireland.

 Establishing Your Company's Tax Residency in Ireland